 Students successfully completing one of the programmes offered by P.A.
 College are entitled to the award of the corresponding title of study.
-Students registered in one of the College's one-year certificate or two-year diploma programmes are entitled to the award of the appropriate certificate or diploma respectively, provided they meet the specified graduating requirements successfully.
 Those who register for one of the degree programmes are entitled to the appropriate Bachelor of Arts/Bachelor of Science degree or Bachelor of Arts (Honours)/Bachelor of Science (Honours) degree award provided they successfully meet the graduating requirements as specified in the approved Internal Regulations.
-Students choosing not to complete the full programme of degree level studies may be entitled to the following intermediate titles of study provided that they meet the pass requirements successfully, as these are determined by the official College Regulations and have been approved by the Competent Authorities: